-April - June 2007 Update: The study team completed a preliminary analysis of comprehensive congestion conditions in San Francisco, as well as their impacts on San Francisco and the Bay Area for the base year (2005) and horizon year (2030).
-Adjustments were made to the transportation authority's activity-based travel demand model which will enhance interactions between pricing and regional trip-making.
+July - September 2007 Update: The study team completed a preliminary analysis of comprehensive congestion conditions in San Francisco, as well as their impacts on San Francisco and the Bay Area for the base year (2005) and horizon year (2030).
+Regional expansion of the Authority's activity-based travel demand model is imminent, and will allow the study team to analyze interactions between congestion pricing and trip-making in the 9-county Bay Area.
+The final phase of model development will include recalibration to stated preference surveys completed in September, along with refinement of peak-spreading and destination choice models.